caltechlibrary/newt/newt.1.md

 : If included Newt will load the Pandoc template file into memory and use it when results are returned from a JSON data source.
 The data is provided to the Pandoc template as part of the "body" pandoc template variable.

 render_port (optional)
-: This is the port number used by Pandoc server or **newtmustache** render engines.
-It defaults to 3030.
+: This is the port number used for the render engine, e.g. Pandoc server or **newtmustache** render.
+It not specified then port 3030 is assumed.

 res_headers
 : This is any additional HTTP headers you want to send back to the client.